Definition of Epigraph

-Epigraph is a very sophisticated form of literary device and it can really brush up a story very well.
-Nevertheless, the thought that usually comes to mind is why an epigraph is always used in the beginning.
-Sometimes, when you are done with reading a book, you are so swamped by the story that it makes you want to hold the book close to your chest and transfer everything in it to your soul directly.
+Epigraph is a very sophisticated form of literary device that can really brush up a story very well.
+Nevertheless, a question that usually comes to mind about this device is why an epigraph is always used in the beginning.
+Sometimes, when you are done reading a book, you are so swamped by the story that it makes you want to hold the book close to your chest and transfer everything in it to your soul directly.
 It is because the book is so amazing that it makes us want to remember everything in it.
-Now imagine how moving it would be to turn the very last page thinking you have finished the book and right there you find an epigraph that reflects on everything you just read.
+Now, imagine how moving it would be to turn the very last page thinking you have finished the book, and right there you find an epigraph that reflects on everything you just read.

-The epigraphs used in the preface of Georges Perec’s Life: A User’s Manual (La Vie mode d’emploi) and in the book all together notify the reader in advance that everything is not what it seems and that tricks are going to be played.
+The epigraphs used in the preface of Georges Perec’s Life: A User’s Manual (La Vie mode d’emploi) notify the reader in advance that everything is not what it seems, and that tricks are going to be played.

 Function of Epigraph

 The use of epigraph in an original work can create something very intriguing.
 It can be used as a thematic gatekeeper, by taking excerpts from influential authors to introduce people to your own ideas.
 It can be used in the form of quotations, proverbs, lyrics, lines, or verses, or even parts of a conversation.
 It can also be used to set the mood of the readers in the very beginning, for the prose they are to read next.

 A writer can also give readers a preview of his notions and inspirations through an epigraph.
 Although the role of an epigraph in a work may seem very insignificant, it can be very instructive, if used cleverly.
 An epigraph deepens the readers’ interest in the narrative just like an appetizer increases your appetite for a meal.
 It can also be used in places where the writer wants to highlight a particular point with the help of an already existing concept.